e-invoice-be/.github/profile/README.md

 - Update documentation for any API changes
 - Ensure all changes maintain backward compatibility

-## 🤝 Contributing

-We welcome contributions from the community!
-Please see individual repository contribution guidelines for specific projects.

-### General Guidelines
-- Follow our coding standards and best practices
-- Include comprehensive tests for new features
-- Update documentation for any API changes
-- Ensure all changes maintain backward compatibility

 ## 📄 License

 Our open-source projects are licensed under the Apache License 2.0 unless otherwise specified.
 See individual repository LICENSE files for details.